 Lonza's EC has direct involvement in the ERM program.
-At impacts and the chosen scenarios.
-This was followed by a the EC's direction, the Head of Ethics & Compliance, ERM auided identification of risk and opportunities according to and Corporate Responsibility is responsible for mapping and local conditions. < In a second phase, risks were evaluated and reporting all enterprise risks and mitigation measures including ranked.
-The outputs were used to develop a master list of most those related to environmental and social topics.
-The EC is prominent risks and opportunities, which will be reviewed and responsible for implementing actions to reduce the likelihood evaluated across our remaining top sites to identify and evaluate of occurrence and potential impact of risks, and considering the most common and meaningful risk and opportunities to our opportunities as part of longer-term strategy development. business.
-In a next step, we will also guantify the climate-change effects along those projections.
+At the EC's direction, the Head of Ethics & Compliance, ERM and Corporate Responsibility is responsible for mapping and reporting all enterprise risks and mitigation measures including those related to environmental and social topics.
+The EC is responsible for implementing actions to reduce the likelihood of occurrence and potential impact of risks, and considering opportunities as part of longer-term strategy development.

 The findings of the ERM program are presented to the Audit Committee and the Board, who have oversight responsibility.
-Description of the IPCC climate scenarios ESG topics are considered in the company's enterprise risk RCP 4.5 involves a scenario with moderate levels of GHG assessment, including climate change, human rights, geopolitical emissions, in which emissions peak in 2040 and then decline. and macroeconomic shifts, as well as trends such as aging This scenario requires considerable interventions on behalf of societies, growing populations and the increasing need for governments and society to achieve a reduction of emissions, access to healthcare and medicines.
-For more information and consequently brings about greater transition risks associated about ERM, see the Financial Statements section of our 2023 with navigating these interventions.
-Transition risks are related Annual Report. to the adjustment towards a lower-carbon economy, such as changes in policy, legal, technology, and market conditions.
+ESG topics are considered in the company's enterprise risk assessment, including climate change, human rights, geopolitical and macroeconomic shifts, as well as trends such as aging societies, growing populations and the increasing need for access to healthcare and medicines.
+For more information about ERM, see the Financial Statements section of our 2023 Annual Report.